Tureckiy-zart/TUI/docs/PROJECT_PROGRESS.md

 - For detailed task information, see `.cursor/tasks/master/master_tasks.json`
 - For subtask details, see `.cursor/tasks/subtasks/*.subtasks.json`
 - Task status values: 'pending' (not started), 'in_progress' (currently working), 'completed' (finished successfully), 'cancelled' (no longer needed)
+- Library Maturity Growth System is active and ready for use